Pioneering the industrial application of craft skills following establishment of the company in 1928

 This is the approach that we all share and which we apply to the joint creation of our products.
 The “Hiroshima” series in particular reflects the Japanese aesthetic as applied to wood and the skills that make it possible for this aesthetic to be brought to life in everyday contexts.
 Products in this series therefore have a natural wood finish with almost no paint or varnish.

-The “Hiroshima” series presented at the Milan Salone in 2009 attracted a great deal of attention and is now supplied to 20 countries around the world, including the United Kingdom, Germany, France, Canada, the United States, and so on.
+The “Hiroshima” series presented at the Milan Salone in 2009 attracted a great deal of attention and is now supplied to 30 countries and regions around the world, including the United Kingdom, Germany, France, Canada, the United States, and so on.
 These are products that fuse an international design sense with Japan’s unique aesthetic as applied to wood and intricate manufacturing skills.
 They may thus be thought of as items of furniture projected by Japan into the world and created in the manner unique to Maruni Wood Industry and, as such, they represent a crystallization of beauty born out of craft skills.

 Maruni Wood Industry will continue to create beautiful Japanese furniture that strikes a chord amongst people all over the world.